-Reichenbach is a recipient of the 2017 Bowen Award for excellence in research, the 2014 ‘Best Use of Dome’ award at Fulldome UK, a 2013 ’Science, Art and Culture” award from the 1st Russian Fulldome Festival, and was a 2009 Student Academy Awards regional finalist.
+Reichenbach is a recipient of the 2022 Suncoast Regional Emmy Award for Historical Documentary, 2021 "Best Sound Experience" award at the IMMERSPHERE fulldome festival, 2019 ‘Best Artistic Dome Short Film’ award at the Downtown Los Angeles Film Festival, 2019 'Best Fulldome Short Film' award at the Fulldome Festival Jena, 2017 Museum of Arts and Sciences Bowen Award Fund, 2014 ‘Best Use of Dome’ award at Fulldome UK, and was a 2009 Student Academy Awards regional finalist.
 She has served on juries for the Denver Film Festival, academy-qualifying RiverRun Film Festival, and the Cannonball Miami Wavemaker Grant program.

 Select presentations include the 2018 IMERSA Summit in Columbus, Ohio, 2015 Designing for Domes Symposium in Singapore, 2014 Fulldome Festival in Jena, Germany, and the 2013 Society for Animation Studies conference in Los Angeles.

 Notable published works include a chapter entitled “Losing Time and Space: Experiencing Immersion”- part of the cross-disciplinary Springer-published text ‘Space, Time and the Limits of Human Understanding’, including authors such as Noam Chomsky.

 Diana earned her BA in Anthropology and BS in Telecommunications from the University of Florida and her MFA in Animation and Digital Arts from the University of Southern California.
 In addition to current independent and professional projects, she is a Professor of Animation at Savannah College of Art and Design.